 Supplemental resource requests for Statewide resources (e.g., sharing a booster load of Smokejumpers between DNR and AFS, GACC Support, MAC Support) will be discussed at the Daily Statewide Tactical Meeting.
 Apportionment of mobilization and prepositioning costs associated with these resources will be agreed upon by the Protecting Agencies and documented on Resource Orders by AICC.
 Supplemental Resource costs will be included as line items in the Bill for Collection for Suppression and Non-Specific Suppression Support.

-Severity funding may be requested individual agencies through their own internal processes.
+Severity funding may be requested by individual agencies through their own internal processes.
 Severity requests should be coordinated in order to increase efficiency and minimize duplication.

 Prepositioned resources requests will be coordinated at the Daily Statewide Tactical Meeting at PL1-3.
 The MAC group will coordinate prepositioned resources at PL4-5.
 See AIMG for additional Severity discussion.